 To protect other students from contagious illnesses, students infected with certain diseases are not allowed to come to school while contagious.
-Parents of a student with a communicable or contagious disease should phone the school office so that other students who might have been exposed to the disease can be alerted.
+If school staff suspects that a student may have a contagious disease based on signs or symptoms the student has, staff will exclude the student from attendance until all suspicious symptoms are gone or until the child's physician documents that the student may return to school.
+Parents of a student with a communicable or contagious disease should keep their child home and phone the school office so that other students who might have been exposed to the disease can be alerted.